araalinetworks/api/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Araali Networks' API documentation!
+Welcome to Araali Networks' API Documentation!
 ==============================================
 Araali Networks Community Edition is dedicated to the hardworking community of DevOps so as to imbibe a culture of continous monitoring and security to be an